lucasaa482/gitscrolls/scrolls/10-Where-Heroes-Go-to-Die.md

 He'd spent months building systems to scale compassion.
 But compassion doesn't scale.
 It multiplies one conversation at a time, one moment of choosing service over comfort, one decision to do the harder thing because it's the right thing.

 The red hat stayed on his desk.
-He didn't need it where he was going.
+Some honors weigh too much to wear.

 **The Reader's Burden**